YuvalKanar/dotfiles/.config/nvim/README.md

 ### general.vim
   This file contains all of the commands which do not go under the other categories.
   This includes tab configuration, colorscheme settings, etc.

+## Installation
+  There are few steps for installing the configuration.

+  First of all, you have to clone and copy the files into NeoVim's configuration folder which by default is `~/.config/nvim/`.

+  Second of all, this conf uses vim-plug as it's plugin manager.
+You can get it from it's GitHub repo: <https://github.com/junegunn/vim-plug>.
+Just follow the Neovim instructions.

+  And that should be it!
+If you are using a python environment wrapper you can uncomment the first lines of the `plugins.vim` file and specify the full path of the executables.

+  Happy Vimming!